Quiza12/pathtopeace/index.md

 Path to Peace is a mission for mental health and wellbeing.
 A ‘For the People, by the People’ approach is designed to appeal to all who are struggling with their mental health.

 One word: Empower.
-We strive to empower YOU with the skills, strategies and knowledge to overcome your struggles and work for a life you love.
+I strive to empower YOU with the skills, strategies and knowledge to overcome your struggles and work for a life you love.
 Path to Peace provides:

 * [Interviews]({% link interviews.md %})
 * [Blog]({% link blog.md %})